BradDWagner/readme-generator/yourNewREADME/README.md

   ## Usage

-  After cloning the repository and installing dependencies, navigate to the repository in the command line and initiate the application using: ```node index.js```.
-The user will be given several prompts including the ablility to select a license.
+  After cloning the repository and installing dependencies, navigate to the repository in the command line and initiate the application using ```node index.js``` The user will be given several prompts including the ability to select a license.
 Once all prompts have been completed the application will generate the README.md which can be found in the 'yourNewREADME' directory.

   ## License